 - July: Independence Day is another great time to take advantage of all the meats you may have missed out on in May.
 Stores are usually competing for business during this time and there are often better prices and selection than earlier in the year

 - November: Thanksgiving is a great time to throw some turkeys and hams in the freezer and stock up on canned vegetables.
 This is also a great time to buy kitchen gadgets during Black Friday sales

 - December: Christmas sale items are similar to Thanksgiving, but rib roast is usually priced cheapest during this month.
 It’s also a great time to ask for kitchen gadgets as gifts

-If you don’t want to slowly build your stock then the next best thing to do is join a warehouse club.
+If you don’t want to slowly build up your stockpile of provisions, the next best thing to do is join a warehouse club.
 You can buy just about everything in bulk!
-I like Costco best because I find they have the most variety and best quality.
-The membership usually pays for itself on the money you save on purchasing.
+Costco usually as the most variety and best quality, and the membership will end up paying for itself on the money save on purchases.